 - Take a pre-med student or a medical school applicant to

 lunch or dinner and talk about what it is like being a doctor.
 If your background is under-represented in medicine, meeting you can be especially inspiring for pre-medical students when they realize that their dreams can come true.
 You can also introduce them to what is going on with minority health professionals in the local community.
-(If you are especially interested in meeting students from underrepresented minorities in medicine, contact Victoria Gardner, Acting Chief Diversity Officer, Center for Equity, Diversity and Inclusion
+(If you are especially interested in meeting students from underrepresented minorities in medicine, contact Nora Coronado, Center for Health Equity, Diversity and Inclusion

 - Provide overnight

 lodging for applicants who come from out of town to interview for UW School of Medicine.
 Interviews are held in Anchorage, Boise, Laramie, Seattle and Spokane.

 Like many medical schools across the country, the University of Washington School of Medicine wants to make sure that applicants are making an informed decision before they spend their time and money to apply to and attend medical school.
 Shadowing provides prospective physicians with the opportunity to witness first hand both the joys and frustrations of practicing medicine.
 To learn more about being shadowed by a Pre-med student please visit our